-As we said before, our first successful blog, Avocadu, is in the health and wellness niche (more specifically weight loss and yoga) and currently generates us six figures per month.
+As we said before, our first successful blog, Avocadu, is in the health and wellness niche (more specifically weight loss and yoga) and currently generates us six figures per year without breaking a sweat.

 A lot of fashion bloggers also move into the category of “lifestyle,” because they also blog about makeup, food, etc.

 It makes sense because if I love your outfits and think you’re beautiful, I’ll also probably be curious what makeup you use to complete your outfit and what diet you’re own that makes that outfit look so damn good!

 Some great examples of fashion bloggers making a killing are:

 - The Blonde Salad (reportedly bringing in over 10 million from starting a fashion line)

 - Song of Style (Millions of IG followers, so I’m sure she’s doing well based on the Kim K lifestyle)

 7. Recipes and Food